jcolag/entropy-arbitrage/2022-01-15-deadascend.md

 ## Opportunities

-If you follow the links around from the game's main page, you'll find the [GitHub <i class="fab fa-github"></i> repository](https://github.com/Larpon/DeadAscend).
+If you follow the links around from the game's main page, you'll find the [GitHub repository](https://github.com/Larpon/DeadAscend).
 Development seems to have stopped, but that may be more about people bringing issues or pull requests than about the creator's interests.

-From the GitHub page, you can find the [Itch.io <i class="fab fa-itch-io"></i> page](https://github.com/Larpon/DeadAscend), where you can pay what you want---yes, including nothing---for a pre-built version of the game that isn't a phone/tablet app.
+From the GitHub page, you can find the [Itch.io page](https://blackgrain.itch.io/dead-ascend), where you can pay what you want---yes, including nothing---for a pre-built version of the game that isn't a phone/tablet app.

 ## What's Adaptable?